bizzl-greekdog/bens-web-utils/README.md

  * `stupidstory.js`: The names says all you need to know.
 It's useless, unless you wan't to learn a bit about key events.
  * `tagwidget.js`: Creates a simple click-to-toggle tag widget from a select box.
  * `toolbox.js`: Creates a toolbox with cashew, similar to the one in plasma-desktop used by KDE 4.x.
 Probably the most useful.

+## knockoutjs
+A couple of extensions and bindings for KnockoutJS.

+## richtext
+A simple HTML5 WYSIWYG editor using jQuery and Font Awesome.
+It got only a few options, but is extensive enough to have it's own directory.

+## sugarjs
+Some addons for SugarJS, mostly to fill out the gaps listed at their [library comparison page]{http://sugarjs.com/libs}.